govau/content-guide/_accessibility-inclusivity/wcag.md

 [WCAG criteria 2.4.4 (Level AA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-navigation-mechanisms-refs){:rel="external"} and [2.4.9 (Level AAA)](https://www.w3.org/WAI/WCAG20/quickref/#qr-navigation-mechanisms-link){:rel="external"}

-We recommend **the destination of all links** be clear from the linked text.
+We recommend the destination of all links be clear from the linked text.

 ### Reading and comprehension

-Content with a good readability level helps users know what to do.
+Content with a good [readability level]({{ site.baseurl }}/writing-style/#readability) helps users know what to do.
 This includes users with lower comprehension skills.

-We recommend you follow the level AAA WCAG criteria below.
-While all the following WCAG criteria are at level AAA, we recommend that they be followed.
+We recommend you follow the level AAA WCAG criteria described here.

 ### Unusual words